3.1 Policy

 b) Structure and Membership of the Faculty Search Committee

 The Faculty Search Committee is responsible for gathering data on scholarship, teaching, and other relevant matters.
-The Faculty Search Committee will consist of at least 3 and typically 5 to 8 members of the Faculty Assembly.
+The Faculty Search Committee will consist of at least 3 and typically 4 to 6 members of the Faculty Assembly.
+In addition, the Faculty Search Committee will include one Researcher and one Student Representative nominated by the Chair of the Search Committee, in consultation with the committee members and DFA.
 The Dean of Faculty Affairs will appoint Faculty Search Committee members and the Chair.
 Faculty Search Committees may include external members, but the Chair should be from the Faculty Assembly.
 Members of the Senior Level Executives should not normally be members of Faculty Search Committees.

 c) Criteria for New Appointment